virtualmin/virtualmin.com/content/docs/faq.md

 Upgrading from the command line is also possible, using the `dnf` or `apt-get` commands, depending on your OS.

-For example, on EL and derivatives, you can run the following command to update all system packages, including Virtualmin related ones:
+For example, on EL systems, you can run the following command to update all system packages, including Virtualmin related ones:

 ```text
 dnf update -y